cyphex-0/cyphex-0/README.md

 - 🔭 I’m currently working on **a web app.**

-- 🎓 I am currently advancing my knowledge in **Blockchain technology, with a focus on Ethereum and Solidity.**
+- 🎓 I am currently advancing my knowledge in **System-Level Programming.**

 - 👯 You are welcome to collaborate with me on learning new technologies or developing projects **within my capabilities.**

-- 🤝 I’m looking for help with **Blockchain, Ethereum and Solidity.**
+- 🤝 I’m looking for help with **System-Level Programming.**

 - 💬 Ask me about **Full-Stack Development, DSA, CP**